Skip To Main Content

 Average number of parent education events held annually at all division levels.

-Sponsored by the Parents' Association, Big Saturday is a special, carnival-like community event and one of Country Day's longest traditions.
-Every year, hundreds of volunteers come together to make this event memorable and fun--art sale, bake sale, car raffle, talent show, Bucs Cafe, International Food Tent, games, rides, prizes and more!
+Sponsored by the Parents' Association, Big Saturday is one of Country Day's most beloved springtime traditions—a lively, community-wide carnival that brings together students, families, faculty, alumni, and friends for a day of fun, connection, and celebration.
+Events and activities include an art sale, bake sale, car raffle, talent show, International Food Hall, games, rides, prizes, and more!

 A Glimpse into our Parent Community